bhatvikrant/world-countries-capitals/.github/CONTRIBUTING.md

   ```
 9. [Open a Pull Request][URL_GH_NEW_PULL_REQUEST] with clear title and description

+❗️ Remember to run tests before making _Pull Request_.
+You can do that using `npm test` command.
+It ensures that all current methods are working properly.

 Sample _"template"_ for _pull request_:
 > ## General
 > **Reference:** <ISSUE_ID>